gradio-app/gradio/guides/05_chatbots/06_creating-a-discord-bot-from-a-gradio-app.md

 * image

 On the resulting screen, you will see basic information about your application.
-Under the Settings section, click on the Bot option.
-You can update your Bot's username if you would like.
+Under the Settings section, click on the "Bot" option.
+You can update your bot's username if you would like.

 Then click on the "Reset Token" button.
 A new token will be generated.
 Copy it as we will need it for the next step.

 Scroll down to the section that says "Privileged Gateway Intents".
 Your bot will need certain permissions to work correctly.
 In this tutorial, we will only be using the "Message Content Intent" so click the toggle to enable this intent.
 Save the changes.

+* screenshot

 ### 2. Write a Discord bot